-- Establish one-to-one support and sharing of fundraising expertise across organisations. - Identify trusts and external grant funding and help organisations to take advantage of these. - Support fundraising and bid-writing particularly joint voluntary sector/Council bids (e.g. the major ESF employment programmes). - Develop and maintain stronger relationships with key funders to attract and direct investment into the - Identify private sector funding and maximise the benefit from corporate social responsibility programmes of leading firm linking in programmes of leading firms located in the borough, - Promote and support the development of appropriate business models such as social enterprise models, community interest companies and trading subsidiaries for charities.
+Establish one-to-one support and sharing of fundraising expertise across organisations.

+- Identifying trusts and external grant funding and helping organisations to take advantage of these. - Support fundraising and bid-writing particularly joint voluntary sector/Council bids (e.g. the major ESF employment programmes). - Develop and maintain stronger relationships with key funders to attract and direct investment into the borough. - Identify private sector funding and maximise the benefit from corporate social responsibility programmes of leading firms located in the borough, linking in with the Big Alliance initiative. - Promote and support the development of appropriate business models such as social enterprise models, community interest companies and trading subsidiaries for charities.